Penn State vs. Michigan State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

+- Penn State's games this season have gone over 52 points three of 11 times.

-- Penn State and its opponents have combined to score more than 52 points in three of 11 games this season.
+- Michigan State's games have gone over 52 points in eight of 11 chances this season.

-- The two teams combine to score 58.3 points per game, 6.3 more than the over/under in this contest.
+- The two teams combine to average 58.3 points per game, 6.3 more than the over/under in this contest.

-- This contest's over/under is 11.0 points greater than the 41 these two squads combine to surrender per game this season.
+- These two squads combine to allow 41 points per game, 11 fewer than this contest's over/under.

 - Nittany Lions games have an average total of 51.5 points this season, 0.5 fewer than Saturday's over/under.

-- The 52-point over/under for this game is 3.3 points below the 55.3 points per game average total in Spartans games this season.
+- The 55.3 PPG average total in Spartans games this season is 3.3 points more than this game's over/under.

 Penn State Stats and Trends

-- Penn State is 4-1 against the spread and 5-0 overall in games when it scores more than 25.5 points.
+- When Penn State scores more than 25.5 points, it is 4-1 against the spread and 5-0 overall.

-- In games that Penn State churns out more than 463.2 yards, the team is 1-1 against the spread and 2-0 overall.
+- When Penn State piles up over 463.2 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Nittany Lions have turned the ball over 11 times this season, six fewer than the Spartans have forced (17).
+- This year, the Nittany Lions have 11 turnovers, six fewer than the Spartans have takeaways (17).

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.